JasonKessler/scattertext/README.md

 This is a tool that's intended for visualizing what words and phrases are more characteristic of a category than others.

-Looking at
+Consider this example:

 [![Conventions-Visualization.html](https://jasonkessler.github.io/2012Conventions.png)](https://jasonkessler.github.io/Conventions-Visualization.html)

-may seem overwhelming at first.
+Looking at this seem overwhelming.
 In fact, it's a relatively simple visualization of word use during the 2012 political convention.
-Each dot corresponds to a word or phrase mentioned by Republicans or Democrats during thier conventions.
+Each dot corresponds to a word or phrase mentioned by Republicans or Democrats during their conventions.
 The closer a dot is to the top of the plot, the more frequently it was used by Democrats.
 The further right a  dot, the more that word or phrase was used by Republicans.
 Words frequently used by both parties, like "of" and "the" and even "Mitt" tend to occur in the upper-right-hand corner.
 Although very low frequency words have been hidden to preserve computing resources, a word that neither party used, like "giraffe" would be in the bottom-left-hand corner.

 The interesting things happen close to the upper-left and lower-right corners.
-Here, these are words frequently used by Democrats or Republican but infrequently by the other party reside.
-Interesting terms occur along the edges as well.
+In the upper-left corner, words like "auto" (as in auto bailout) and "millionaires" are frequently used by Democrats but infrequently or never used by Republicans.
+Symmetrically, terms frequently used by Republicans and infrequently by Democrats occupy the bottom-right corner.
+These include "big government" and "olympics", referring to the Salt Lake City olympics in which Gov. Romney was involved.

+Terms are colored by their association.
+Those that are more associated with Democrats are blue, and those more associated with Republicans red.

-The inspiration for this algorithm came from Dataclysm (Rudder, 2014).
+The inspiration for this visualization came from Dataclysm (Rudder, 2014).

 Scattertext is designed to help you build these graphs and efficiently label points on them.